History of Baldwin Wallace University: Greek life growth

 BW's Greek life system is unique in that all fraternities and sororities are housed on campus in the school's residence halls.
 The reason for this has long been believed to be a city ordinance passed by the city of Berea in the 1960s.
 Many of the Greek life organizations began to form on the campus during Louis C. Wright's presidency.
-The locations where Greeks have been housed have changed throughout the school's history, but today many are housed in Heritage and Constitution Halls.
+The locations where Greeks have been housed have changed throughout the school's history, but today many are housed in Ernsthausen Hall.
 The oldest fraternity on campus is Lambda Chi Alpha, which was founded in 1926.
 The oldest sorority is Alpha Gamma Delta, which was founded in 1940.

-Active fraternities on campus include Alpha Sigma Phi (founded 1939), Lambda Chi Alpha (founded 2012), Pi Lambda Phi (founded 1948), Sigma Phi Epsilon (founded 1948) and Phi Kappa Tau (founded 1942).
-A currently inactive fraternity is Alpha Tau Omega (founded 1941).
+Active fraternities on campus include Alpha Sigma Phi (founded 1939),Lambda Chi Alpha (founded 2012), Sigma Phi Epsilon (founded 1948) and Phi Kappa Tau (founded 1942).
+A currently inactive fraternity is Alpha Tau Omega (founded 1941) and Pi Lambda Phi (founded 1948),.
 Many of the fraternities have taken turns being active on campus.
 Sigma Phi Epsilon was removed in 2005 due to an accident caused by two students wrestling.
 The fraternity was brought back in Fall 2006.
 Lambda Chi was inactive throughout the mid-2000s but brought back in 2010.
 In addition, Alpha Sigma Phi returned in 2008 after being absent from campus for more than a decade.
 Alpha Sigma Phi was originally a chapter of Phi Pi Phi before the two fraternities merged in 1939.

 Active Sororities on campus include Alpha Gamma Delta (founded 1940), Alpha Phi (founded 1964), Delta Zeta (founded 1941), Zeta Tau Alpha (founded 1957) and Phi Mu (founded 1942).

 BW also has National Pan-Hellenic Council fraternities and sororities with Alpha Phi Alpha fraternity, Alpha Kappa Alpha sorority, Kappa Alpha Psi fraternity, Omega Psi Phi fraternity and Delta Sigma Theta sorority.
 These organizations used to have individual chapters at BW, however, due to the size of chapters decreasing, they have now merged into citywide chapters primarily at Cleveland State University.